George H. W. Bush Presidential Library and Museum: Description

-The George H.W.
-Bush Presidential Library was dedicated on November 6, 1997, as the George Bush Presidential Library and Museum, opening to the public shortly thereafter, and designed by the architectural firm of Hellmuth, Obata + Kassabaum.
+The George H. W. Bush Presidential Library was dedicated on November 6, 1997, as the George Bush Presidential Library and Museum, opening to the public shortly thereafter, and was designed by the architectural firm of Hellmuth, Obata + Kassabaum.

 Situated on a plaza adjoining the Annenberg Presidential Conference Center and the George Bush School of Government and Public Service, the library is administered by NARA under the provisions of the Presidential Libraries Act of 1955.

-The mission of the George H.W.
-Bush Presidential Library is to preserve and make available for research the official records, personal papers, and artifacts of President George H.W.
-Bush, to support democracy, promote civic education, and increase historical understanding of U.S. national experience through the life and times of George H.W.
-Bush.
+The mission of the George H. W. Bush Presidential Library is to preserve and make available for research the official records, personal papers, and artifacts of President George H. W. Bush, to support democracy, promote civic education, and increase historical understanding of U.S. national experience through the life and times of George H. W. Bush.

 The textual archives contain more than 44 million pages of personal papers and official documents subject to the Presidential Records Act, as well as personal records from associates connected with President Bush's public career as Congressman, Ambassador to the United Nations, Chief of the U.S. Liaison Office in China, Chairman of the Republican National Committee, and Director of the Central Intelligence Agency.
 As in all NARA presidential libraries, records are housed in acid-free storage (Hollinger) boxes in a balanced humidity and temperature atmosphere.
 The archival storage area houses 13000 cuft of records, and the library has a National Security vault holding 3500 cuft of Presidential Records.
 In addition to memoranda, speeches, and reports found in the textual collection, there is an extensive audio-visual and photographic archive.

 The Day the Wall Came Down by Veryl Goodnight, a 1996 statue of horses leaping over pieces of the actual Berlin Wall, stands on the plaza of the library and depicts the fall of the wall in 1989, when Bush was president.

 The museum has just under 17000 sqft of permanent exhibit space and 3000 sqft of temporary exhibit space.
 Permanent exhibits draw on the best of the museum collection to visually convey the essence of George Bush's life and public service career and to illustrate historical events of this period in American history.
 Changing exhibits explore topics on the Bush Administration, American history, American presidents, and other related topics.

 In 2011, the George Bush Presidential Library Foundation was given an overall score of 2 out of 4 by Charity Navigator.
 The CEO was listed on that site's "10 Highly Paid CEOs at Low-Rated Charities".
 It was renamed when George W. Bush opened his own Presidential library in 2013, to distinguish between then.